apache/tvm/docs/dev/how_to/pytest_target_parametrization.rst

 - ``@pytest.mark.gpu`` - Tags a function as using GPU
   capabilities.
-This has no effect on its own, but can be paired with command-line arguments ``-m gpu`` or ``-m 'not gpu'`` to restrict which tests pytest will executed.
+This has no effect on its own, but can be paired with command-line arguments ``-m gpu`` or ``-m 'not gpu'`` to restrict which tests pytest will execute.
 This should not be called on its own, but is part of other marks used in unit-tests.

 - ``@tvm.testing.uses_gpu`` - Applies ``@pytest.mark.gpu``.
 This
-  should be used to mark a unit tests that may use the GPU, if one is present.
+  should be used to mark unit tests that may use the GPU, if one is present.
 This decorator is only needed for tests that explicitly loop over ``tvm.testing.enabled_targets()``, but that is no longer the preferred style of writing unit tests (see below).
 When using